-3. Other Situations
+Other Situations

-A regularly admitted graduate student who has not been registered for four consecutive semesters (including the 2 summer semesters) is deemed dismissed unless a leave of absence has been approved.
+A regularly admitted graduate student who has not been registered for three consecutive semesters (including the summer term) is deemed dismissed unless a leave of absence has been approved.

 A student who does not complete all requirements for a graduate degree within the time limit [See Time Limits (MS or PhD) in the GSBS Policy Manual] will be dismissed.